 For solar charge controller settings for these batteries we recommend the following:

 If leaving unatended for long periods of time and worried about water loss you can reduce the Float to 1.44v per cell.
 If wanting to get more power stored and you can keep the electrolite topped up then you can increase the Float upto 1.5v per cell and can also increase the Boost time to 4-8hrs and can also increase the boost voltage to 1.6v.

-If at any point you find they are not holding enough charge then you will want to increase the Equalise to 1.75V per cell and equalise for 24 hours.
+If at any point you find they are not holding enough charge then you will want to increase the Equalise to 1.75V per cell and equalise for 24 hours, and then you may need to do 3-5 cycle charges to bring the power back into the batteries.

 You can also do a 24V bank with 18 cells and 48V bank with 36 cells if your using equipment that will not charge to the higher voltages.